vineet68sharma/CI-CD-Docker/README.md

 ![](images/014.png)

-After Deployment is done on and Container is running , You can check it by URL and Port number on which the service is running
+After Deployment is done and Container is running , You can check it by URL and Port number on which the service is running

  http://ec2-50-16-10-93.compute-1.amazonaws.com:8090/